 For Evrod Cassimy, telling stories has been a longtime dream.
 Now, as a Local 4 News Today (WDIV) anchor, he’s living that dream – and working on a new chapter of his own story.

-Cassimy, 29, is awake before some people go to bed, ready to bring metro Detroiters the latest news.
-But when the cameras are off, he’s spending time with wife Danielle and their 1-year-old son, Malakai.
+Cassimy, who was 29 at the time of this interview, is awake before some people go to bed, ready to bring metro Detroiters the latest news.
+But when the cameras are off, he’s spending time with wife Danielle and their son, Malakai, who was 1-year-old at publication.

 In August of 2013, the family packed up their Denver home and moved to West Bloomfield for Cassimy’s new gig on WDIV’s morning show.

 “Detroit was just an interesting city,” Cassimy says of taking the job.
 “It’s a city that I had never been to, so forget what you might have heard; you need to see it for yourself.
 And when I saw it for myself, it was everything that I had hoped it would be and more.”

 But Cassimy is no stranger to the Midwest – or Michigan.
 He was born in Berrien Springs, on the west side of the state.
 His family moved to Rockford, Ill., where he grew up.
 By 18, he was living in downtown Chicago, attending Columbia College for TV broadcast journalism.